aaronbloomfield/pdr/tutorials/05-make/index.md

 ### Variables ###

 Variables allow a programmer to easily specify the compiler used, compiler arguments, file paths, targets, and pretty much anything else that one may need to specify when compiling a file.
-For example, you can specify to always compile with the '-Wall' option (which will list all warnings while compiling), or use a variable to store all the object files your program needs.
+For example, you can specify to always compile with the '-Wall' option (which will list all warnings while compiling), and/or use a variable to store all the object files your program needs.

 The following is a list of some predefined variables in make (taken from the [GNU make Manual](https://www.gnu.org/software/make/manual/), specifically [section 10.3](https://www.gnu.org/software/make/manual/html_node/Implicit-Variables.html#Implicit-Variables)):